CodeYourFuture/tech-tests/README.md

-# Tech Tests
+# Tech tests

 This repository works as a question bank that volunteers can use for conducting mock interviews.

-## Using these Tech Tests in a Mock Interview
+## Using these tech tests in a mock interview

 For mock interviews to be effective, you have to expose the candidates to as many potential assessment methods as possible, so that they are well prepared for the real thing.